hyperledger/bevel-samples/images/linuxkit-base/README.md

 ## Steps to build Linuxkit-base image ##

-1. To build base image (for a docker registry with address **hyperledgerlabs**) run the following command in this directory:
+1. To build base image (for a docker registry with address **hyperledger**) run the following command in this directory:
 ```
-    sudo linuxkit pkg build -org=hyperledgerlabs .
+    sudo linuxkit pkg build -org=hyperledger .
 ```
 Change the docker registry address to your own docker registry in *build.yml* as well.
 Check the docker image created by running the following command: